 - salt and pepper for seasoning

 - Dust a clean work surface with a little flour and knead the dough for around 10 minutes until it's silky smooth and soft.
 If you lightly press your finger on the ball of dough it should spring back up easily.
-Add 1 tbsp of olive oil to a large clean bowl and rub all over until the bowl is coated.
+Add 1 tablespoon of olive oil to a large clean bowl and rub all over until the bowl is coated.
 Shape the dough into a ball and place in the bowl, rub the top of the dough with a tiny amount of olive oil.
 Cover with cling film and leave in a warm place for at least 3 hours until doubled in size.

 - When you are ready to make the pizzas pre-heat the oven to 225°C.